crandmck/loopback-realtime/README.md

 # loopback-realtime
 Very simple demo of realtime server-sent events for a LoopBack app.

-For a similar example app that uses AngularJS, see https://github.com/strongloop/angular-live-set-example.
+**NOTE: The recommended way to push data from server to client is with [angular-live-set-example](https://github.com/strongloop/angular-live-set-example)**, which requires using AngularJS.
+For an example, see https://github.com/strongloop/angular-live-set-example.

 ## Installation